wieslawsoltes/Draw2D/svg/README.md

-  -sy, --scaleY <scaley>             The output image vertical scaling factor --debug                            Write debug output to a file --quiet                            Set verbosity level to quiet --version                          Display version information
+  -sy, --scaleY <scaley>             The output image vertical scaling factor --debug                            Write debug output to a file --quiet                            Set verbosity level to quiet -c, --load-config <load-config>    The relative or absolute path to the config file --save-config <save-config>        The relative or absolute path to the config file --version                          Display version information
 ```